• Skip to main content

 Chicken thighs on a cutting board covered with a dry rub.

 1. Roll the thighs up jelly-roll style as tightly as you can.
-Then, wrap the bacon around each thigh and place seam side down in a well-seasoned cast-iron skillet.
+Then, wrap the bacon around each thigh and place seam side down in a well-seasoned cast-iron skillet or baking dish.
 Sprinkle any remaining rub over each piece.

 Four bacon wrapped chicken thighs in a cast iron skillet.

-1. Bake uncovered for 25 minutes or until the thighs register 165 degrees as measured by an instant-read digital thermometer.
-Remove the skillet from the oven and spoon any pan juices over each piece.
+1. Bake uncovered in a preheated oven for 25-30 minutes or until the internal temperature of the wrapped thighs registers 165°F s as measured by an instant-read thermometer.
+Remove the skillet from the oven and spoon any pan sauces over each piece.
 Serve immediately.

 Red tongs holding a bacon wrapped chicken thigh.